-pact on the
+Crises and their Impact on the Governance of Immigration

+Carolyn Dudek

+Professor of Political Science

+Hofstra University

+Carolyn.M.Dudek@hofstra.edu

+Carmen Pestano

+Department of Political Science

+Hofstra University

+cpestano1@pride.hofstra.edu

+EUSA Fifteenth Biennial Conference May 4-6, 2017

+Miami Florida

-Crises and their Impact on the Governance of ImmigrationTism,,and less money was sent to the Canary Islands, to other actors
+Crises and their Impact on the Governance of Immigration

+Abstract: The following examines how crises have shaped the governance of migration policy.
+Utilizing liberal intergovernmentalism and neo-institutionalism, we examine to what extent the EU has helped shape the governance of migration policy using both ‘hard’ and ‘soft’ governance during the cayuco and euro crises in the Canary Islands, Spain.
+During the caycuo crisis, as thousands of African migrants arrived to the small archipelago, the Spanish government sought assistance from the EU in the form of Frontex.
+Moreover, the Spanish government adopted the EU’s externalization of migration policy with Plan Africa, an aid package to stop immigration at its source.
+Both Frontex and Plan Africa were examples of ‘soft’ governance, which facilitated the Spanish state in achieving its goal of stopping the flow of migrants, and in essence the state remained the main actor in migration policy, as liberal intergovenermentalists assert.
+On the other hand, during the euro crisis the EU, using ‘hard’ governance imposed austerity on Spain.
+As Spain found its budgetary abilities constrained, and less money was sent to the Canary Islands, NGOs filled the void to implement migration policy, thus demonstrating neo-institutionalist assumptions of shifting the governance of migration policy away from the state to other actors.

 Crises have shaped how the EU, national and lower levels of government respond to problems, exacerbating the constant tension of “where power lies in the EU system” (Graziano and Halpern, 2016) .
 Before the euro and recent migrant crises was a smaller crisis: the cayuco crisis, which may shed some light on current responses to these larger crises.
 The cayuco crisis was a mass migration from West Africa to the Canary Islands between 2006-2009.
 The surge of migrants washing up upon the shores of the small archipelago demonstrated the vulnerabilities of Europe’s periphery.
 In response to the crisis, the Spanish government requested Frontex, a fledgling EU organization to assist with monitoring Europe’s borders.
 With increased border patrols, and a Spanish aid program to African countries to stop migration at its source, the crisis was ended.
 However, with the current euro crisis and EU imposed austerity measures, Spain finds its financial resources cut, and thereby its capacity to deal with migration reduced.

 What the cayuco and euro crises demonstrate is that depending on the type of crisis, crises can shape the same policy in different ways.
 Both of these crises suggest that due to both ‘soft’ and ‘hard’ governance the EU has shaped migration policy and how the Spanish state has dealt with it.
-In the case of the cayuco crisis, the EU utilized mostly ‘soft’ governance sending assistance via Frontex and also promoting the EU’s externalization of migration policy with Spain’s adoption of its own program for development with Africa.
+In the case of the cayuco crisis, the EU utilized mostly ‘soft’ governance sending assistance via the European Agency for the Management of Operational Cooperation at the External Borders of the Member States of the EU (Frontex) and also promoting the EU’s externalization of migration policy with Spain’s adoption of its own program for development with Africa.
 The EU was able to strengthen the central role of the state in dealing with the crisis and achieve Spain’s preferences.
 On the other hand, in the case of the euro crisis, EU ‘hard governance’ in the form of EU imposed austerity has limited Spain’s ability to address migration issues due to less budgetary resources and shifting the burden to lower levels of government or NGOs.